verhovsky/books-futures-explained/src/0_Introduction.md

 I'll like to take the chance of thanking the people behind `mio`, `tokio`, `async_std`, `Futures`, `libc`, `crossbeam` and many other libraries which so much is built upon.
-Reading and exploring some of this code is nothing less than impressive.
-Even the RFCs that much of the design is built upon is written in a way that mortal people can understand, and that requires a lot of work.
+Even the RFCs that much of the design is built upon is very well written and very helpful.
 So thanks!

 [mdbook]: https://github.com/rust-lang/mdBook
 [book_repo]: https://github.com/cfsamson/books-futures-explained